5 mistakes you don’t want to make before launching your idea

 3 minutes read

-Of course, our dear Einstein would tell us, “a person who never made a mistake, never tried something new”.
+Of course, our dear Einstein would tell us « a person who never made a mistake, never tried something new ».
 We won’t argue with that.
-Innovation is hard, you make mistakes sometimes, but there is some kind of innovation mistakes you must avoid to do if you want to lead a winning entreprise.
+Innovation is hard, you make mistakes sometimes, but their is some kind of innovation mistakes you must avoid to do if you want to lead a winning entreprise.
 Here’s the list.

-Everybody knows the KISS principle as an acronym for “Keep it simple, stupid”.
-Innovation is no exception to the rule.
-Many companies wait until a new product is perfected before designing an elaborate launch.
-However, dithering about the details of your idea or spending too much time on things that are not core to your value proposition is a waste.
-Make sure you get the core right before you deal with secondary or tertiary items.
+Everyone knows the KISS acronym for “Keep it simple, stupid”.
+Innovation is no exception.
+Many companies often wait until a new product is perfected before designing an elaborate launch.
+As previously stated, dwelling on technical details and spending energy on things that are not essential to your value proposition is a waste of time.
+Make sure you understand the core of your potential market before you deal with the rest.

 When you start your business, whatever your field of application, you might struggle with self-doubt. « Am I ready to launch my idea? », « Maybe I should wait to get bigger ? » WRONG ! (bad buzzer sounding).
 Waiting until your business reaches a « reasonable » size is quite a big mistake.
 Why ?
 Because small organizations can embrace innovation and profit from their lack of size and increased flexibility, promoting rapid growth.
 This speed allows small businesses to get new products to market faster and position themselves as a market leader.